bozhko10/ProgressTask/README.md

 The documentation on the components is exhaustive, and it is easy to read.
 The video demos helped in the initial steps of integrating the UI.
 Any advice I could give is to continue making demos for more advanced PHP components.

 ## Technologies used:
-HTML, CSS, PHP, SQLite, JavaScript and Telerik UI for PHP
+HTML, CSS, PHP, SQLite, JavaScript, Apache server and Telerik UI for PHP